What is Parotid Tumors?

 Circumstances requiring Facial Nerve sacrifice are immediately treated by Dr. Tadros who is highly experienced ent specialist new jersey.

-Upon completion of tumor removal, Dr. Tadros utilizes EMG facial nerve stimulation to confirm the integrity of facial nerve function and each of the branches.
+Upon completion of tumor removal, Dr. Tadros at facial plastic surgery center in New Jersey utilizes EMG facial nerve stimulation to confirm the integrity of facial nerve function and each of the branches.
 If tumor removal requires sacrifice of the facial nerve or any of its branches, mobilization of the nerve ends may permit direct re-approximation of the tumor-free branches.

 More commonly donor nerve grafts are taken from the neck (greater auricular nerve) or leg (sural nerve) to serve as an extension cord to reunite the remaining tumor-free portions of nerve.
 Immediate nerve grafting permits the best possible outcome for nerve regeneration and rehabilitation of facial movement over the ensuing months to one year.